thomasbyttebier/thomasbyttebier/_posts/2019-12-06-enhancing-a-physical-exhibition-visit-through-digital.md

 A QR code is a peculiar thing which I honestly used to avoid as much as possible.
 It used to be an ugly and clumsy way of linking the physical to a webpage: people needed to install a QR scanning app to be able to use them.

 However, recent versions of iOS and Android have [a QR scanner built in](https://support.apple.com/en-us/HT208843).
-You can simply point your phone’s camera at the QR code, and your phone will ask you to visit the associated url automatically.
+You can simply point your phone’s camera at the QR code, and your phone will ask you to visit the associated url automatically (see picture below).
 There’s no need to install a third-party app anymore.
 That makes QR codes actually quite handy nowadays.

 ![iOS detects QR codes automatically and prompts you to visit the linked website.]({{site.baseurl}}{{page.imgpath}}ios-qr-codes.jpg)